Best Practices13 min readMay 28, 2026

 How to Freeze Your Credit: The Complete Step-by-Step Guide

 A credit freeze is the single most effective way to stop identity thieves from opening new accounts in your name — and it's completely free.
-This step-by-step guide walks you through freezing your credit at all three bureaus in under 15 minutes.
+This step-by-step guide walks you through freezing your credit at all three bureaus plus specialty agencies, in under 30 minutes.

 What Is a Credit Freeze — and Why Does It Matter?